mounikamarreddy/UKP-Assignment/README.md

    - Code for language identification: language_detection
    - The scientific report for the paper titled "Scientific Review: Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank".

-**The scientific review is in the attached document "SentimentTreeBank_ScientificReview.PDF".**
+**The scientific review is in the attached document "20240523215623_MarreddyMounika_ScientificReview.pdf".**

 **Code for language identification**